 Bundling management with advice makes it very expensive.
 Advisors bundle management to make it appear they are doing a lot of work for you.
 Otherwise they wouldn’t be able to justify their fee.
 You would have a heart attack if your doctor charges $10,000 every year for a physical.

 The rise of target date funds and robo-advisors exposed the fact that managing a portfolio costs very little with automation.
 If you’re looking for distributing your new cash into multiple funds, rebalancing, tax-loss harvesting, or withdrawing from your portfolio, a robo-advisor does it efficiently.
 The problem is it’s backward.
 Having a computer spit out an allocation from answers to just a few questions hardly counts as advice.
 There’s so much more in advice than a model allocation.
 The robo-advisors really only take away the administrative chores.

 Robo-advisors have their place but you are missing the most valuable part.

 From Fee-Only To Advice-Only

 Fee-only and fiduciary are good but the fee can still be very expensive.
-Many fee-only advisors offer advice only as enticement to sell investment management.
+Many fee-only advisors offer advice only as an enticement to sell investment management.
 A doctor who insists on coming over to feed you pills is still acting in your best interest (to make sure you take the right pills on time).
 It’s the way to go for people who have a lot of money to burn.
-It’s just not very efficient use of money for the vast majority.
+It’s not an efficient use of money for the vast majority.

 What most people really need is advice-only, not just fee-only.
 Advice-only means you only pay the advisor for advice.
 It isolates the most valuable part of managing one’s finances.
 You pay for advice when you need it, just like seeing a doctor.